janten/dpt-rp1-py/README.md

 If you get an error, wait a few seconds and try again.
 Sometimes it takes two or three tries to work.

-#### Finding the private key and client ID on Windows

-If you have already registered on Windows, the Digital Paper app stores the files in _Users/{username}/AppData/Roaming/Sony Corporation/Digital Paper App/_.
-You'll need the files _deviceid.dat_ and _privatekey.dat_.

-#### Finding the private key and client ID on macOS

-If you have already registered on macOS, the Digital Paper app stores the files in _$HOME/Library/Application Support/Sony Corporation/Digital Paper App/_.
-You'll need the files _deviceid.dat_ and _privatekey.dat_.

 ## FUSE mount

 This Repository contains a script to mount the Digital Paper as a userspace mount.
 The work was originally started by @jgrigera